20 Areas of improvement examples and how to identify yours

 2. Initiative

-Initiative refers to a person’s ability to take action autonomously.
-A person with initiative steps forward to get the job done, even when no one asks them to.
+Initiative refers to a person's ability to take action autonomously.
+A person with initiative steps forward to get the job done, even when no one asks.

 • When you spot a problem to solve or a task that needs to be done, do you take action independently?